Think today about tomorrow!

 to express yourself

 This course is especially intended for public policymakers on the regional, national and international levels, in Europe, North America and Asia.
 It is also meant for those responsible for development policies, in Africa or South America for example.
 It is then targeted at experts and analysts who develop consulting services in this domain.
-And finally it is for Master and PhD students and researchers in the fields of economics and innovation and economic policy and spatial and regional policy.
-It is necessary that all participants have a good English level.
-For now the course language is English.
-In the near future there will be other languages available.
+And finally it is for Master, PhD students and researchers in the fields of economics, innovation/economic/spatial and regional policy.
+It is necessary that all participants have a good English level since the course language is English.

-The course is spread over twelve weeks; attendance of the course entails every other week approximately one hour of presentations; in addition 30 minutes of exercises and two hour’s assignment.
+The course is spread over eleven weeks; attendance of the course entails every other week approximately one hour of presentations; in addition 30 minutes of exercises and two hour’s assignment.

 Module 1 – Introductions

-The objective of this module is to introduce you to the spirit of smart specialisation strategies (S3) and make it clear to you what this expression means for us and also what it doesn’t mean.
-It’s an important module to ensure that we share the same starting point!
-The S3 proposes to take your region’s destiny in hand again, by forming capacities that will enable the desired structural changes to be achieved (modernisation, diversification, new industries).
-For a region, this means setting up a process to identify some strategic domains (or priorities), building capacities and mobilising the innovation actors in these domains and engaging them in collective actions aimed at the development of new activities (or specialities).
+The objective of this module is to give you a first introduction into the topic smart specialisation and to explain you what this expression entails.
+It is an important module to ensure that we share the same starting point!
+The S3 proposes to take your region’s destiny in hand again, by forming capacities, that will enable the desired structural changes to be achieved (modernisation, diversification, new industries).
+For a region, this means setting up a process to identify some strategic domains (or priorities), building capacities and mobilising the innovation actors in these domains as well as engaging them in collective actions aimed at the development of new activities (or specialities).
 These will possibly lead to structural changes.